zimbatm/mdsh/README.md

 [![Build Status](https://travis-ci.com/zimbatm/mdsh.svg?branch=master)](https://travis-ci.com/zimbatm/mdsh) [![crates.io](https://img.shields.io/crates/v/mdsh.svg)](https://crates.io/crates/mdsh)

-the mdsh project describes a Markdown language extension that can be used to automate some common tasks.
-The goal is to keep the syntax compatible while allowing a pre-processor (`mdsh`) to be run against the file.
+The mdsh project describes a Markdown language extension that can be used to automate some common tasks in README.md files.
 Quite often I find myself needing to embed a snippet of code or markdown from a different file.
-But GitHub doesn't allow loading other files, even when selecting a format that supports it (like AsciiDoc).

-Another quite common use-case is to embed the output of a command as a fenced code block or markdown content.
-For example the project is a CLI and the `--help` output could be displayed in the README.md.

-Both of these cases are supported by extending the existing syntax and running `mdsh` against the file.
+Or I want to show the output of a command.
+In both cases this can be done manually, but what all you had to do was run `mdsh` and have the file updated automatically?

+So the goal of this tool is first to extend the syntax of Markdown in a natural way.
+Something that you might type.
+And if the `mdsh` tool is run, the related blocks get updated in place.
+Most other tools would produce a new file but we really want a sort of idempotent operation here.

+In the end this gives a tool that is a bit akin to literate programming or jupyer notebooks but for shell commands.
+It adds a bit of verbosity to the file and in exchange it allows to automate the refresh of those outputs.

 ## Usage